stmaddox/quiz-challenge/README.md

 Welcome!
 This is a quiz about your knowledge about the NFL!

-There will be 8 questions to test what you know about the history of the NFL.

 Answer as many questions as you can correctly for the most points!

 If you answer a question incorrectly there will be a 10 second penalty from your remaining time!